slaibyh/CompProbSol/Learnin.md

 1. Consistent, meaningful variable names
 1. `nargin` number of arguments into function/`nargout` gives the number of output arguments
 2. `varargin` and `varargout` are alternative ways of getting input and output.
 Offers flexibility
+1. In MATLAB, don't name a live script and regular file the same .

 ## Python Functions
 1. lambda functions are python's anonymous functions
+1. In pandas `read_csv` we must be aware of the encoding of the file (for instance project, the csv is encoded latin-1)

 1.
 # Resources
 - tutorialspoint.com/python